Ex-police jobs: What are the options for officers leaving the police force?

 What should you put on your CV as a former police officer?

-It's important to ensure you're highlighting these skills effectively though.
+Having a range of highly transferrable skills from your career in the police force is a great start, but it's important to ensure you're highlighting your talents effectively.
 While many employers will recognise the benefits of hiring retired police officers, others may need a bit of help to understand the unique opportunities they can offer to their business.

-Highlight the parts of your job that will be directly transferable, and make sure you don't get too focused on the details of specific duties or use jargon.
-This language may be second nature to you, but recruiters are likely to be unfamiliar with things like police acronyms.
+Highlight the parts of your job that will be directly transferable, and make sure you don't get too focused on the details of specific duties or use jargon that recruiters might not understand.
+This language may be second nature to you, but employers are likely to be unfamiliar with things like police acronyms.